Thursday 30 April 2015

 Fury 3 is an action simulation designed by Terminal Reality and became a poster child for Microsoft's new Windows '95 operating system.
 It's a fun, uncomplicated entry into the genre with graphics that wowed gamers at the time.
 It may seem dated now, but it still gives me a sense of nostalgic wonder every time I play it.

-Wizball was an early game from Sensible Software, originally released on the Commodore 64, but later ported to DOS, the Amiga and the Atari ST which is where I first became familiar with it.
-I had not known that there was a sequel existed until quite recently.
-Both are very different games in game-play as well as tone to make you wonder if Wizkid was ever meant to be a sequel at all.
+Wizball was an early game from Sensible Software, originally released on the Commodore 64, but later ported to DOS, the Amiga and the Atari ST which is where I first fell in love with it.
+I had not known that a sequel existed until quite recently.
+Both action games are very different games in gameplay as well as tone and make you wonder if Wizkid was ever meant to be a sequel at all.

 Callahan's Crosstime Saloon is another forgotten classic from the geniuses at Legend Entertainment.
 It was released in 1997 solely to US gamers and is based on the long-running series of novels by Spider Robinson.
 It's one of the few games where I felt a genuine connection with the characters and unique in that all of the NPCs in the bar are your closest and warmest friends.

 There are some highly interesting games that are playable in your browser.
 For the most part, they may be casual fare but that doesn't mean that they're not good.
 In fact, the only downside to them is that they must be played while online.
 I have found five of the most interesting free flash games that were inspired by music and put them in a handy browser free package.
 Let's take a look.

 Saturday 18 April 2015